 Do you have to be a CNA before becoming a PCT?

-While completing training and achieving the Patient Care Technician certification is sufficient in most states, we do recommend researching individual state requirements for employment as a Patient Care Technician before beginning the program.
+Although completing training and achieving the Patient Care Technician certification is sufficient in most states, you should also research individual state requirements for employment as a Patient Care Technician before beginning the program.

 What is the difference between a CNA and a PCT?

 There are definitely some similarities between and Patient Care Technician and a Certified Nursing Assistant (CNA) such as caring for a basic need like bathing, moving, and feeding patients.
 However, CNAs are limited to providing this basic care under the supervision of a registered nurse or doctor of medicine.
 As a patient care technician, you will often be able to do additional tasks such as use EKG machines or draw blood in addition to basic care.
 The laws in your state will dictate the exact level of responsibility you are able to hold in your patient care technician role.

 How long is Patient Care Technician training?

 This Patient Care Technician course is designed to be completed within 12 months.
 In addition to completing the online training course, you will also have the option to pursue an externship using the Externship Starter Kit provided.
 Externships provide hands-on experience and potential employment opportunities as well as fulfill clinical hours that may be needed for certification in your state.
 Additional study time is recommended to properly prepare for the Patient Care Technician, Level I, certification exam.